duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_0_0_sensors.md

 An inertial measurement unit (IMU) is a sensor that measures acceleration, angular rate and the orientation of the body, using accelerometers, gyroscopes and magnetometers.The accelerometer uses a fork-like structure, forming a capacitor that has the size of a few micrometers only.
 Both parts of the structure are connected rigidly to the base of the sensor with a very tiny rod each.
 With this setup, the two parts can be moved towards each other.
 When the sensor is moved, not only the distance between the spikes of the fork changes but the capacity of the whole structure does so as well.
 This change in capacity can then be measured and transformed into a digital signal.

 With all these features combined into one sensor, we have everything we need to determine our state in space and can note any subsequent change in this state.
 For the `DBv2` we are using the Spark Fun IMU Breakout MPU-9250.
-For further information visite the [SparkFun website](https://www.sparkfun.com/products/13762)
+For further information visit the [SparkFun website](https://www.sparkfun.com/products/13762)

 <figure>
-    <figcaption>Line follower QRE1113</figcaption>
+    <figcaption>Line follower QRE1113, source: https://www.sparkfun.com/products/13762</figcaption>
     <img style='width:8em' src="images_sensors/IMU_Breakout_MPU-9250.jpg"/>
 </figure>

 ### How to run the code for the IMU
+If you did not started the sensor drivers yet:

+    laptop $ docker -H [DUCKIEBOT_NAME].local run --privileged -it --net host --rm --name sensor_drivers /duckiebot-v2-interface

+Then call the imu_client to start taking measurements or call setIMUdeltaT to set the delta T.

+    laptop $ docker -H [DUCKIEBOT_NAME].local run --privileged -it --rm --net host --name imu_client /duckiebot-v2-interface /bin/bash

+and then:

+    container $ source catkin_ws/devel/setup.bash && python catkin_ws/src/imu_drivers/src/test/imu_client.py

+or

+    laptop $ docker -H [DUCKIEBOT_NAME].local run --privileged -it --rm --net host --name setIMUdeltaT /duckiebot-v2-interface /bin/bash

+and then:

+    container $ source catkin_ws/devel/setup.bash && python catkin_ws/src/imu_drivers/src/test/setIMUDeltaT.py

 In the message IMUMeasurements the results of the IMU measurements are saved.
 We measure the acceleration in g for the three axis x, y and z.
 Then the rotation is measured in degrees per second.
 Followed by measuring the magnetic field in uT.
-In the end, the temperature of the sensor is measured.
+In the end, the temperature of the sensor is measured in degree Celsius.
 The timestamps when the measurements from the accelerometer, the gyro and the magnetometer are also stored in the IMUMeasurement message.

 ## Camera